 Be sure to show your doctor any areas that concern you and ask your doctor to look at areas that may be hard for you to see.

-Any spots on the skin that are new or changing in size, shape, or color should be seen by a doctor promptly.
+Any spots on the skin that are new or changing in size, shape, or color should be checked by a doctor.
 Any unusual sore, lump, blemish, marking, or change in the way an area of the skin looks or feels may be a sign of skin cancer or a warning that it might occur.
 The area might become red, swollen, scaly, crusty or begin oozing or bleeding.
 It may feel itchy, tender, or painful.

 Basal cell and squamous cell skin cancers can look like a variety of marks on the skin.
 The key warning signs are a new growth, a spot or bump that’s getting larger over time, or a sore that doesn’t heal within a few weeks.
 (See Signs and Symptoms of Basal and Squamous Cell Skin Cancer for a more detailed description of what to look for.)